antonarhipov/sonic-byte/sonic-byte-tutorial/src/part1/vision.md

 ## What Makes This Album Work

-Each track in Synthetic Apocalypse serves a purpose:
+Each track in Sonic Byte serves a purpose:

 1. **System Override** — Establishes the sound, aggressive opener
 2. **Nerve Damage** — Pushes aggression further with industrial textures